rafelafrance/traiter/README.md

 #### 1. Tokenize the text
-This step is directly analogous to the method used in python's `re` module, [Writing a Tokenizer](https://docs.python.org/3/library/re.html#writing-a-tokenizer).
+This step is analogous to the method used in python's `re` module, [Writing a Tokenizer](https://docs.python.org/3/library/re.html#writing-a-tokenizer).
 It's a text simplification step that makes looking for patterns much easier.

 The following regular expressions will replace the regular expressions with the "sex", "word", "keyword", and "quest" tokens respectively.